ICO2S/polen/README.md

 This URL expects three different POST parameters:
 - topic: The topic of the message.
 E.g. "Part" or "Model"
 - publisher: Publisher of the message
-- content: a JSON object with other details
+- content: a JSON object with details as below:
   * name : The name of the message
   * description: The description of the message
   * uri : The uri pointing to where the actual data are